rcarrata/rcarrata.github.io/_posts/2021-11-12-egress-firewall.md

 Using the DNS feature assumes that the nodes and masters are located in a similar location as the DNS entries that are added to the ovn database are generated by the master.

-NOTE: use Caution when using DNS names in deny rules.
-The DNS interceptor will never work flawlessly and could allow access to a denied host if the DNS resolution on the node is different then in the master.
+NOTE: Use caution when using DNS names in deny rules.
+The DNS interceptor will never work flawlessly and could allow access to a denied host if the DNS resolution on the node is different than on the master.

 And that's all for the Egress Firewall with OVN Kubernetes plugin in OpenShift.